Malena Ernman: Personal life

 Ernman is married to actor Svante Thunberg, with whom she had appeared in a 2000 Swedish television musical documentary about the composer Joseph Martin Kraus, played by Thunberg.

 Their first daughter, activist Greta Thunberg, rose to worldwide prominence when she initiated the School Strike for Climate.
 Their second daughter, singer Beata Andersson (formerly Ernman-Thunberg), is 3 years younger than Greta.
 Ernman's career was taking off when Greta was born, and Svante stayed at home to look after their daughters.

-In August 2014, 11-year-old Greta suddenly stopped eating, talking, reading, or wanting to do anything.
+In August 2014, 11-year-old Greta suddenly stopped talking, reading, and did not want to eat or do anything.
 This condition lasted for several months, until she was diagnosed with Asperger syndrome.
 The acute period of her daughter's condition affected Ernman and her family to such an extent that she had three breakdowns during her professional activity and five performances had to be cancelled.
 After the crisis was overcome, she turned to the nationwide daily newspaper Expressen, which reported it in detail, because she wanted to help other families in a similar situation.

 Ernman has been politically active in support of the Paris Agreement; in June 2017 she wrote a collaborative debate piece in Dagens Nyheter.
 With her husband, she co-wrote the book Scenes from the Heart about her family, the environment, and sustainability.
 It was published in August 2018.